Sayat1/prodigy-plus-schedule-free/README.md

 in terms of finding a good LR, which it usually achieves after ~25% of training, though this is very dependent on batch size and epochs.

 This setting can be particularly helpful when training diffusion models, which have very different gradient behaviour than what most optimisers are tuned for.
 Prodigy in particular will increase the LR forever if it is not stopped or capped in some way (usually via a decaying LR scheduler).
+Even if you don't need to cap LR growth, the optimiser will free all Prodigy-specific state memory once `prodigy_steps` is exceeded, which may improve performance where memory usage is on the borderline.

 ## Experimental features